When should I book my flights?

 What type of visa should I apply for?

 It’s important you do not begin the visa application process until your DTS application has been accepted and we’ve sent you an “acceptance of place” letter.
 Once you’ve been officially accepted, we will work with you to apply for the correct visa.

 Do I need any immunisations?

 You are welcome to check with your general care doctor to see if your immunisations are up to date.
 Once your particular team’s overseas field assignment has been determined, we will provide you with additional information about any specific immunisations required.
-These can easily be obtained once you’re in Australia.
+While these can easily be obtained once you’re in Australia, we highly recommend you get any immunisations while at home prior to coming.
 If you’d like to get any in advance in your home nation, please check with your care provider about recommended immunisations for overseas travel.
 We would recommend you getting up to date on your basic immunizations in your home nation to avoid additional costs while here in Australia.

 Do I need to buy my own medical insurance?

 If you are not a citizen of Australia or New Zealand, you will need to show proof of having obtained sufficient travel medical insurance.
 Once you are given an “acceptance of place” you will need to send through your proof of insurance to us.